BaibhavKundu2005/BaibhavKundu2005/README.md

 ## Projects & Competitions

 I am continuously building my portfolio with personal projects and participating in machine learning competitions.
 Here's a glimpse of my work:
 - 📊 **[Stock Market Crash of 2008]** - Analyzed the trend in stock prices for 3 investment banks during the crash of 2008.
+Used Stooq index data for extracting stock prices between 2008 and 2015.
 Created visualizations between **standard deviation** and **risk**.
 Also, created a plot showing the **decline in stock prices**.
-- 🤖 **[Predicting stock prices of TESLA]** - Used Stooq index data to extract stock prices data.
+- 🤖 **[Predicting stock prices of TESLA]** - Used TSLA.csv dataset.
 Performed a train-test-split and used a **Linear Regression** algorithm to predict the corresponding prices for test data.
 - 🚀 Competitions: [GDSC NSUT Kaggle Competiton] - Finished 12th position overall, out of 42 participants and 3rd position among the freshman year participants.

 ## Get In Touch